Grootsingh/Noob-Docs/[Kent C Doods]React-Docs/Advance-React-Hooks.md

 }
 ```

-# Parameters
+## Parameters

-SomeContext: The context that you’ve previously created with createContext.
+`SomeContext`: The context that you’ve previously created with createContext.
 The
 context itself does not hold the information, it only represents the kind of
 information you can provide or read from components.

-# Returns
+## Returns

 useContext returns the context value for the calling component.
 It is determined
 as the value passed to the closest SomeContext.Provider above the calling